-However, before one begins to look for the best government stands, one needs to qualify.
-If they are qualified, then they must get an application form.
+However, before looking for the best government stands, you need to qualify.
+If you are qualified, then you must get an application form.
 The forms are available online and in the stands.
-After the application is filled, the stand will require the applicant to submit their eligibility documents.
+After the application is filled, the stand will require applicants to submit their eligibility documents.
 Below are some of the best government stands that offer free smartphones.

 1. Assurance Wireless

 This is one of the government benefits programs.
-According to FCC guidelines, there is a simple application process to get started.
+According to FCC guidelines, a simple application process exists to get started.
 Someone can easily locate a few retail stores in this state and get started by calling 888-898-4888 or searching online for an Assurance wireless store near me.

-TrueConnect is another option for obtaining a free government phone because it is a service company best known for providing qualifying customers with free unlimited talk and text units.
+TrueConnect is another option for obtaining a free government phone.
+It is a service company best known for providing qualifying customers with free unlimited talk and text units.
 TrueConnect may be accessible in states like Georgia, Nebraska, Michigan, New Jersey, Vermont, Ohio, New York, Texas, and others.
 Visitors can bring their devices and receive a free government phone on this platform.

 3. Access Wireless

-As part of the government-funded Lifeline Assistance program, Access Wireless can be contacted for mobile phone services for families with income-eligible residents.
-There are free smartphone and cell phone plans available, and several free government phones are located nearby.
+Access Wireless can be contacted for mobile phone services for families with income-eligible residents as part of the government-funded Lifeline Assistance program.
+Free smartphone and cell phone plans are available, and several free government phones are located nearby.
 Wireless internet access is available in California, Texas, Arizona, Idaho, Iowa, New York, Washington, Michigan, and other states.
 For more information, please call 866-594-3644.

 4. SafeLink Wireless

 SafeLink Wireless has numerous stands in various states that are easily accessible.
-However, it is critical to check out the ongoing free government phone program, which one can reach at 800-723-3546.
+However, it is critical to check out the ongoing free government phone program, which you can reach at 800-723-3546.

 5. Life Wireless